-- Prior to implementation, meet with NRCS to review results of wildlife habitat assessment conducted by NRCS and discuss range of management alternatives that would improve wildlife habitat conditions. - Prior to implementation, meet with NRCS to obtain and review Wildlife Habitat Management Plan. - During implementation, follow Wildlife Habitat Management Plan. - During implementation, maintain field log to include: - o Crops grown and the harvest date for the crops grown on the applicable acres; - o Date/time and description of all habitat management actions taken; - o Digital photographs documenting the condition of the habitat provided - After implementation, provide the field log to NRCS for review to verify enhancement was implemented to meet criteria.

-- □ As needed, provide additional technical assistance to the participant. - Prior to implementation, verify this enhancement will be applied to crop acres on soils that are hydric and/or significantly water saturated during the growing season and are located on the low side or down slope portion of a field that receives hydrologic surface flow from the remainder of the field.
+Pai rticipant Will: PROGRAM Prior to implementation, meet with NRCS to review results of wildlife habitat assessment conducted by NRCS and discuss range of management alternatives that would improve wildlife habitat conditions.
+Prior to implementation, meet with NRCS to obtain and review Wildlife Habitat Management Plan.
+During implementation, follow Wildlife Habitat Management Plan.
+During implementation, maintain field log to include: O Crops grown and the harvest date for the crops grown on the applicable acres; Date/time and description of all habitat management actions taken; Digital photographs documenting the condition of the habitat provided NR CS Will: As needed, provide additional technical assistance to the participant.
+Prior to implementation, verify this enhancement will be applied to crop acres on soils that are hydric and/or significantly water saturated during the growing season and are located on the low side or down slope portion of a field that receives hydrologic surface flow from the remainder of the field.
 Surface flow could be a result of irrigation or rainfall.
-Selected areas should be capable of being flooded through the use of a water control structure or other means. - Prior to implementation, assess habitat condition using Wildlife Habitat Evaluation Guide to calculate current WHEG score and anticipated WHEG score after implementation of Enhancement.
-Existing WHEG score = Planned Post Implementation WHEG score =

-- Prior to implementation, develop Wildlife Habitat Management Plan for targeted suite of species - Prior to implementation, meet with participant to review Wildlife Habitat Management Plan
+Selected areas should be capable of being flooded through the use of a water control structure or other means Prior to implementation, assess habitat condition using Wildlife Habitat Evaluation Guide to calculate current WHEG score and anticipated WHEG score after implementation of Enhancement.
+Existing WHEG score = Planned Post Implementation WHEG score = Prior to implementation, review results of wildlife habitat evaluation with participant and discuss range of management alternatives that would improve wildlife habitat conditions Prior to implementation, develop Wildlife Habitat Management Plan for targeted suite of species Prior to implementation, meet with participant to review Wildlife Habitat Management Plan